 Optional Disclosures and Addenda (Recommended)

-The following lease agreement disclosures and addenda are not required by North Carolina law in residential lease agreements, but assist with tenant management and help limit landlord liability.
+The following lease agreement disclosures and addenda are not required by North Carolina law.
+They are common inclusions in rental agreements to help with potential tenant conflicts or landlord liability.

 Optional Disclosure | Purpose |